 8. Join the Team of a Circular Economy- Focused Company

 From truck drivers and equipment operators to metal sorters and environmental specialists, the company offers the chance for anyone to become a long-term employee with a solid circular company.
-If you’re not quite sure what type of circular jobs you qualify for, then it’s never a bad idea to look into equitable workplaces that share your values and see what type of opportunities they offer.
+If you’re not quite sure what type of circular jobs you qualify for, it’s never a bad idea to look into equitable workplaces that share your values and see what type of opportunities they offer.

 9. Circular Economy Research Analyst